jordannholmes/FinalProject/README.md

    sh Commands.sh Test_Set.txt

-This can only be done if the user is within the ~/FinalProject/Vignette directory within Shell in Hoffman2.
+This can only be done if the user is within the ~/FinalProject/Vignette directory within Hoffman2.

 ## Expected Output